harmlessprince/laravel-superban/README.md

 composer require harmlessprince/superban
 ```

 Once the Superban package is installed, the package will be autoloaded, this package is built with php 8.1.
-Any laravel version that supports 8.1 will autoload the package.
-However if you want to add it yourself.
+Any laravel version that supports php 8.1 will autoload the package.
+However, if you want to add it yourself.

 Open up `config/app.php` and add the following to the `providers` key.